-E) Practice and Lecture class Review (PLR) Notebook)
+E) Practice Notebook (PN)

-Each student will have a separate Practice and Lecture class Review Notebook.
-This notebook is for your Practice assignments and your daily Lecture class Review assignments The composition-style notebook cannot have any ruled lines in it - it must consist of blank white paper.
+Each student will have a separate Practice Notebook.
+This notebook is for your Practice assignments The composition-style notebook cannot have any horizontal ruled lines in it - it must consist of blank white paper.
 This notebook is separate from any lecture notes that you may take for your own personal / private use.
 (I do recommend that you take notes during lecture in your own personal / private notebook).
-Bring your PLR notebook to class everyday; it might be collected at any time for grading.